droveda/oauth2-openidconnect-course/NOTES04.md

 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>
-    <artifactId>spring-boot-starter-oauth2-client</artifactId>
+    <artifactId>spring-boot-starter-oauth2-client</artifactId> <!-- oauth2 client -->
 </dependency>
 <dependency>
     <groupId>org.springframework.boot</groupId>
-    <artifactId>spring-boot-starter-security</artifactId>
+    <artifactId>spring-boot-starter-security</artifactId> <!-- this is for the spring security jar files -->
 </dependency>
 <dependency>
     <groupId>org.springframework.boot</groupId>
-    <artifactId>spring-boot-starter-web</artifactId> <!-- this is for the spring security jar files>
+    <artifactId>spring-boot-starter-web</artifactId>
 </dependency>
 ```
 Now, one good thing about the spring security is that once we include the oauth2 client as dependency in the maven, the entire application is set up as oauth2 client.
-Whenever any user accesses any of the client url the OAuth flow automatically gets initiated based om the setting in the Spring Boot application.properties.
+Whenever any user accesses any of the client url the OAuth flow automatically gets initiated based on the setting in the Spring Boot application.properties.
 There are ways to set security configuration but we have the default setup.
 The default setup protects all urls of the Application.

 ---